 - Grease a 3-quart rectangular baking dish.
 Arrange potatoes evenly in the bottom of the dish.
 Sprinkle with cheese, ham, and green onion.
 In a large mixing bowl, combine eggs, milk, salt and pepper.
 Pour egg mixture over potato mixture in dish.

 - At this point, you can cover and refrigerate until ready to bake (several hours or overnight).
-When ready to bake, preheat oven to 350°F. Bake, uncovered, for 45 to 55 minutes or until center appears set.
+When ready to bake, preheat oven to 350°F. Bake, uncovered, for 1 hour and 15 minutes or until the center appears set.
 Let stand for 5 minutes before serving.
-If baking after casserole has been chilled, you will need to increase baking time to 55 to 60 minutes.
+If baking after casserole has been chilled, you will need to increase baking time to 1 hour and 30 minutes.

 - Add tabasco for a bit of a kick.